ATorrise/smart-import/smart-import/README.md

 4. Compile the extension by running `npm run compile`.
 5. Package the extension with `vsce package`.
 6. Install the packaged extension in VS Code using `code --install-extension smart-import-0.0.1.vsix`.
+7. Reload your VS Code window to begin using the extension.